rgrempel/elm-route-url/README.md

 ### Philosphically

 You can, if you are so inclined, think about those differences in a more philosophical way.
-There is an [thread](https://groups.google.com/forum/#!topic/elm-discuss/KacB1VqkVJg/discussion) on the Elm mailing list where Erik Lott gives an excellent summary.
+There is a [thread](https://groups.google.com/forum/#!topic/elm-discuss/KacB1VqkVJg/discussion) on the Elm mailing list where Erik Lott gives an excellent summary.
 The question, he says, is whether the address bar should drive the model, or whether the model should drive the address bar.
 For more details,